A Mutual Information Perspective on Multiple Latent Variable Generative Models for Positive View Generation: Methodology

 \paragraph{Deciding perturbation magnitudes.}

-In the context of MLVGMs, we maintain the perturbation strategies proposed by \citet{gen-rep} and \citet{cop-gen}, referred to as \textit{random} and \textit{learned}, respectively.
-In fact, our experimental results indicate that the perturbation strategy has a limited impact on the final learned representations.
-Instead, the \emph{magnitude} of the perturbations plays a far more critical role.
-As estimated by our proposed algorithm, MLVGMs offer enhanced control over this aspect, enabling us to tailor magnitudes based on each latent space's contribution to the generative process.
+We maintain the perturbation strategies proposed by \citet{gen-rep} and \citet{cop-gen}, referred to as \textit{random} and \textit{learned}, respectively.
+In fact, the core advantage of our method relies on designing tailored magnitudes based on each latent space's contribution to the generative process, rather than proposing a novel perturbation strategy.

-Similarly to prior approaches, however, defining a fully systematic method for selecting the different magnitudes across $n$ latent spaces remains challenging.
-While MI helps in \emph{quantifying} the impact of each latent variable, it does not provide any information on the \emph{semantic} content of the generated views.
-To address this limitation, we follow \citet{cop-gen} and incorporate qualitative evaluation into the process, ensuring the SSCRL assumption remains intact.
+To do so, we proceed with two distinct phases.
+First, we use the quantification algorithm to relate the impact of different latents.
+This reveals the presence of over- or under-used codes, which we can immediately discard.
+Overused codes imply that even very small perturbations will result in a low $\rho$ threshold, while unused codes do not affect the threshold in any way.
+Therefore, this first step has the goal to discard perturbations that lead to non-informative views.
+Finally, in the second phase we consider the remaining codes only and visualize the semantic effect of the applied perturbations to estimate valid magnitudes, implicitly defining $\rho$.

-Specifically, we generate multiple examples for each considered MLVGM, by perturbing each latent variable (or group, in the case of StyleGan2) with the same latent vector $\mathbf{w}$, as \Cref{fig:4} exemplifies.
-For BigBigan, trained on a large range of classes, the first latent variable has a significant semantic impact in the generation process, while subsequent variables influence finer details.
-In contrast, StyleGan2, which operates on the fine-grained domain of vehicles, exhibits a more balanced sub-division.
-Specifically, the first group of latent variables controls large-scale transformations, such as rotations and zoom.
-The second group adjusts subject and background composition, while the final groups are primarily responsible for color variations.
-In summary, when selecting each perturbation magnitude, we consider both these qualitative observations and the quantitative results measured on MI shifts.
+As an example, in \Cref{fig:4} we generate multiple examples for each considered MLVGM, by perturbing each latent variable (or group, in the case of StyleGan2) with the same latent vector $\mathbf{w}$.
+For BigBiGan, the quantitative analysis reveals that the first code is overused, and we can verify that even small perturbations completely change the views semantic content.
+On the opposite, the last latent is underused, and visually presents no differences w.r.t. the reference image.
+As a result, we apply perturbations only on the remaining four latents, which act on small shape details or colors.
+Similarly, for StyleGan2, we first quantitatively verify that the last group is underused, and discard it.
+For the remaining ones, we visually observe how the first group controls large-scale transformations, the second group adjusts subject and background composition, while the latter is primarily responsible for color variations.

 \paragraph{Advantages.}

 The inherent disentanglement of coarse and fine-grained features in MLVGMs offers a clear advantage over standard LVGMs, even when employing similar perturbation strategies (\textit{random} or \textit{learned}).
 To clarify, consider the set of all possible downstream tasks for image data, $\{\mathcal{T}_1, \mathcal{T}_2, \dots, \mathcal{T}_T\}$.
 For each latent point $\mathbf{z} \sim \mathcal{Z}$, there exists a maximum perturbation magnitude $|\mathbf{w_z}|^{\mathcal{T}_t}$ for each task $\mathcal{T}_t$, such that the resulting views are optimal for the task (\Cref{prop:infomin}).